jbienzms/MRTL/Dev/UnityForMR/index.md

 ![](Images/License-Pro.png)

-If you are a Microsoft employee and do not have a Unity pro license, you can request a temporary license for this event [here](https://aka.ms/Unity-MR-License-Request).
+If you are a Microsoft employee and do not have a Unity Pro license, you can request a temporary license for this event [here](https://aka.ms/Unity-MR-License-Request).

 ## Install Unity Editor
-Finally, we can install the Unity editor.
+Finally, we can install the Unity Editor.
 Go to the **Installs** tab and click **ADD**.

 ![](Images/Install-Add.png)

-In the window that pops up, pick the latest version that begins with **2020.3** and ends with **LTS**.
+In the **Add Unity Version** pop-up, select the latest version that begins with **2020.3** and ends with **LTS**.

 ![](Images/Install-LTS.png)

-**LTS** means "Long-Term Support", and these represent the most stable versions of Unity.
+**LTS** stands for "Long-Term Support" and represents the most stable versions of Unity.

-### Features
+### Modules
-When asked to select Unity features, use the following values:
+When asked to select Unity Modules, we recommend the following:

 ![](Images/Features.png)